Sleepstars/PDFTranslate-Team/docs/API_REFERENCE.md

 ```

 > **2025-11-11** – Responses now expose `zipOutputUrl` for MinerU parsing tasks so clients can download the original ZIP (with `images/`) directly. `markdownOutputUrl` already points inline image links to tenant-owned S3 URLs, so previews stay intact even if the ZIP is never downloaded.

+> 2025-11-11 – Markdown translation now uses paragraph-based chunking to avoid API length limits.
+Text blocks are split by blank lines while fenced code blocks are preserved as-is.
+All paragraphs are translated concurrently (and paragraphs longer than the limit are hard-sliced and those slices are translated concurrently as well, then reassembled in order).
+Tune via:
+> - `modelConfig.max_chars_per_request` (alias `maxCharsPerRequest`, default `4000`)
+> - `modelConfig.max_concurrent_requests` (alias `maxConcurrentRequests`, default `4`) – local concurrency per task; a global provider-level limiter caps combined concurrency across all tasks.
+> - For OpenAI‑compatible LLM providers (OpenAI, DeepSeek, Zhipu, Groq, Grok, SiliconFlow), the translator uses a unified prompt and the Chat Completions API.
+Supply `api_key` and `base_url` in `modelConfig` for these services.
+> Progress reflects chunk-level status during the translation phase.

 > Note (2025-11-10): If S3 is not configured yet (fresh startup), this endpoint still returns successfully, but URL fields such as `inputUrl`, `outputUrl`, `monoOutputUrl`, `dualOutputUrl`, `glossaryOutputUrl`, `zipOutputUrl`, and `markdownOutputUrl` will be `null`.